Tropical storms and hurricanes have hit U.S. shores with unparalleled frequency since 2020

 2021 hurricane season is far from over

-More storms are probable this year, although it remains to be seen if they’ll become landfall threats.
+More storms are probable this year, although it remains to be seen if they will become landfall threats.

-Atlantic hurricane season isn’t over until Nov.
+Atlantic hurricane season is not over until Nov.
 30, which means forecasters will busily track storms for weeks to come.
 As 19 storms have already formed this year, only two remain on the list of names before forecasters will have to resort to a supplementary list.
-That’s only happened twice before: last year and in 2005.
+That is only happened twice before: last year and in 2005.

-Klotzbach doesn’t foresee this season slowing down soon.
+Klotzbach does not foresee this season slowing down soon.

 “Unfortunately, the odds of landfalling hurricanes look elevated for the rest of the year, given the likelihood that La Niña will be re-emerging shortly,” he wrote.
 La Niña refers to a cyclical cooling of ocean waters in the tropical Pacific, which gives rise to warming water and reduced shear in the tropical Atlantic.